James Rowe (footballer, born 1983): Aldershot Town (assistant)

-In June 2016, Rowe was appointed assistant manager with National League club Aldershot Town under manager Gary Waddock., extending his contract a year later.
-Despite interest from League Two clubs, Waddock and Rowe remained at Aldershot, guiding the Shots to two successive play-off positions in 2016–17 and 2017–18.
+In June 2016, Rowe was appointed assistant manager with National League club Aldershot Town under manager Gary Waddock, extending his contract a year later.
+Despite interest from League Two clubs, Waddock and Rowe remained at Aldershot, guiding them to two successive play-off positions in 2016–17 and 2017–18.
 Rowe left Aldershot in January 2019, by mutual consent.

 Gloucester City

 In November 2019, Rowe was appointed manager of sixth-tier National League North side Gloucester City, having been approached while at Aldershot 12 months earlier.
 After arriving at Gloucester, the team initially struggled before the season was shortly cancelled due to the COVID-19 pandemic.
-After making sweeping roster changes in the offseason and bringing in players whom he has previously worked with such as Akwasi Asante, they began the following season with an upset loss to ninth-tier Christchurch F.C. in the FA Cup on penalties, however, they were able to rebound quickly and began the 2020–21 National League North season with four consecutive league wins, equaling their best league start in 78 years, as well as eight wins through nine matches.
+After making sweeping roster changes in the offseason and bringing in players whom he has previously worked with such as Akwasi Asante, they began the following season with an upset loss to ninth-tier Christchurch in the FA Cup on penalties, however, they were able to rebound quickly and began the 2020–21 National League North season with four consecutive league wins, equaling their best league start in 78 years, as well as eight wins through nine matches.